axelpale/georap/README.md

 TresDB is a web application and thus requires installation to a web server.
 The web server is required to have Node.js and MongoDB available.

-We assume you have Node.js v4.5.0 or later already installed.
+We assume you have Node.js v10 or later and MongoDB v4 or later already installed.
+See [mongodb.org/downloads](https://www.mongodb.org/downloads) for instructions.
+For example on macOS:

+    $ brew install mongodb

-First, clone the repository:
+To install TresDB, first clone the repository:

     $ git clone https://github.com/axelpale/tresdb.git